dell/omnia/docs/source/OmniaInstallGuide/index.rst

     - `RHEL/RockyLinux <SpaceRequirements/RHELSpace.html>`_
     - `Ubuntu <SpaceRequirements/UbuntuSpace.html>`_

 4. The control plane needs to be internet-capable with Git installed.
-If Git is not installed, use the following commands to install it:
+If Git is not installed, use the below commands to install it.

     - To install Git on RHEL and Rocky Linux installations, use the following command: ::